 This is what the traders are rallying on right now and that perceived price point is creating demand, said Masayoshi Okamoto, head of dealing at Jujiya Securities.

-Olympus had about 703 billion yen ($9 billion) in short-term and long-term borrowings on its books as of June 30, including corporate bonds.
+Olympus had about $9 billion in short-term and long-term borrowings on its books as of June 30, including corporate bonds.

 'VAST NEGATIVE RAMIFICATIONS'

-Tokyo's stock exchange has told Olympus it will be delisted after 62 years as a publicly traded stock if it fails to report earnings by December 14, deepening concerns about its future.
+Tokyo's stock exchange has told Olympus it will be delisted if it fails to report earnings by December 14.
 Olympus says it aims to meet that deadline.

-Delisting would take effect on January 15 in principle if Olympus fails to meet the reporting deadline.
+Delisting would take effect on January 15 in principle if Olympus does not meet the reporting deadline.
 Even if it meets the deadline, the bourse could still decide to delist the company, depending on the scale of its past misreporting.

 Olympus's largest foreign shareholder, Southeastern Asset Management, has said delisting would have vast negative ramifications for foreign investment in Japan.